John Benger: Career

 Benger joined the staff of the House of Commons in 1986, working in procedural and committee posts, and became a clerk in 1990.
 He was appointed the 51st clerk of the House of Commons and succeeded Sir David Natzler on 1 March 2019 upon his retirement.

 In February 2023, Sir Lindsay Hoyle, Speaker of the House of Commons, announced Benger's resignation in the autumn to become the 40th master of St Catharine's College, Cambridge, his alma mater.
-He is scheduled to succeed Sir Mark Welland in the role on 1 October 2023.
+He succeeded Sir Mark Welland in the role on 1 October 2023.

 Personal life

 Benger married Susan Elizabeth Irvine in 1986 and has two sons.
 He is a supporter of the association football club Manchester United.

 Honours

 Benger was appointed a Knight Commander of the Order of the Bath (KCB) in the 2023 New Year Honours for services to Parliament.